 If time allows, we highly recommend making the detour, crawling through the window and following the dirt path into the valley.
 Hikers walk past remnants of age-old stone homes to a small church, St. George (Sveti Juraj), in a clearing.

-Ancient Dwellings
+Ancient Kotor Dwellings

 Some of the homes – the ones outlined with the large boulders – are believed to have been built 3,000 years ago when the area was settled by the Illyrians.
-The dwellings with small, more uniform and square-shaped stones are just a mere 300 years old, built in the time of Venetian rule.
+The dwellings with small, more uniform and square-shaped stones are just a mere 300 years old, built during the time of Venetian rule.

-St. George Church
+St. George Church, Kotor

-Resume the Hike to Kotor Castle Of San Giovanni
+Resume the Hike to Kotor Castle of San Giovanni

 Visitors are free to explore the many rooms and structures.
-However, the highlight of the Kotor castle hike is the phenomenal views that stretch the length of the bay around to the surrounding mountains.
+However, the highlight of the Kotor castle hike are the phenomenal views that stretch the length of the bay around to the surrounding mountains.

 Completing The Kotor Wall Walk